dperique/Kuul_periodics/README.md

   This feature is missing when running regular cron because if a job is already running and it's time to launch another job, cron will launch it regardless of if the current job is running or not.
-* Use `kubectl editi ...` or `kubectl apply ...` to
+* Use `kubectl edit ...` or `kubectl apply ...` to
   * Suspend periodic jobs by changing the `suspend` CronJob parameter.
 This allows us to quickly suspend and resume jobs for scheduling.
-This is useful when you need to perform maintenance and want to stop running the periodic jobs and then to resume them when the maintenance is complete.
+This is useful when you need to perform maintenance and want to stop running the periodic jobs and then resume them when the maintenance is complete.
 If a CronJob is set to suspended, it remains suspended even if the yaml is re-applied using kubectl.
 * Change the job schedule by changing the `schedule` parameter.
 This is useful when you want